stefonarch/LXQt-Wayland-files/README.md

 # Wayland Implementations for the LXQt Desktop

-> Files and dotfiles for a LXQt Wayland session
+> Files and dotfiles for a LXQt Wayland session.
+LXQt hasn't implemented yet wayland protocols but many components are full or partially working on wayland without using xwayland.

 * `/usr/bin/startlxqt<compositor>` : ENV variables, import settings, start compositor
 * `/usr/share/wayland-session/<compositor>-lxqt.desktop` : Entry in SDDM